A Good Paying Job Should Be the End

 Post-secondary: Dana Dunn, provost and executive vice chancellor at the University of North Carolina Greensboro

-With such low graduation rates and immense barriers, imagine if we didn’t impose a success factor based on a false premise that a four-year college degree is genuinely needed to be able to do a lot of jobs that require that degree just to be considered for employment.
-Speaking to an employer, I came to realize that a rethinking about real job requirements could mean high school graduates are doing things after high school that is more suited to their interests alternatives to college that can still lead to a good-paying job without all the pressures Dana described.
+With such low graduation rates and immense barriers, imagine if we didn’t impose a success factor based on a false premise—that a four-year college degree is genuinely needed to be able to do a lot of jobs that require that degree just to be considered for employment.
+Speaking to an employer, I came to realize that a rethinking about real job requirements could mean high school graduates are doing things after high school that are more suited to their interests—alternatives to college that can still lead to a good-paying job—without all the pressures Dana described.

 Employer: Mike Scannell of State Street Bank